-- 1. The parents/guardians shall ensure the safe travel of their students during portions of each trip to and from school and home when the students are not under the custody and control of the school district, including during each trip to and from home and the assigned bus stop when the school district provides bus transportation. - 2.
-The parents/guardians shall ensure that when the physical disability of the student renders the student unable to get on and off the bus without assistance, the parent or guardian shall provide the necessary assistance to help the student get on or off at the bus stop, as required by district policy or the student's individual education plan.
-(FAC 6A-3.0121) - 3.
-The driver is in full charge of the bus and students.
+- The parents/guardians shall ensure the safe travel of their students during portions of each trip to and from school and home when the students are not under the custody and control of the school district, including during each trip to and from home and the assigned bus stop when the school district provides bus transportation. - 2.
+The parents/guardians shall ensure that when the physical disability of the student renders the student unable to get on and off the bus without assistance, the parent or guardian shall provide the necessary assistance to help the student get on or off at the bus stop, as required by district policy or the student's individual education plan. (ref.
+FAC 6A-3.0121)

+- 3. The driver is in full charge of the bus and students.
 STUDENTS MUST OBEY THE DRIVER AT ALL TIMES AND FOLLOW THE POSTED RULES FOR RIDING THE SCHOOL BUS. - 4.
 Students must be at the bus stop on time.
 The bus will not wait for students who are tardy.
 Plan to be at the bus stop no less than five (5) minutes prior to bus arrival. - 5.
 Never chase after a bus that has pulled away from the bus stop or has pulled away in the bus loop. - 6.
 Stand five (5) feet off the roadway at all times while waiting for the bus.
 Avoid horseplay at the bus stop and always respect the privacy and property of others.
-A student's parent or guardian has responsibility for the control and direction of students at the bus stop.
+A student's parent or guardian has responsibility for the control and direction of students at the bus stop. - 7.
+Students will be assigned one regular bus stop based on their legal residence.
+Students must ride their assigned bus and cannot board or depart the bus at any stop other than their regular stop.
+In the event of an emergency, the principal may approve an exemption to the student's designated bus stop on a temporary basis. - 8.
+Enter the bus in an orderly manner, and sit in assigned seat if designated by the Principal or driver. - 9.
+Remain seated and facing forward at all times when the bus is moving.
+Keep all portions of the body inside the bus. - 10.
+No eating, drinking, smoking, or tobacco is allowed on the bus. - No glass or breakable containers, reptiles, bugs, animals or marine life are allowed on the bus. - 12.
+Students who must cross the road after leaving the bus, must cross approximately twelve (12) feet in front of the stopped bus. - 13.
+Absolute silence is required at railroad crossings. - 14.
+It is a felony to throw any items out of the windows of the bus.
+Parents and students will be held responsible. - 15.
+No littering or throwing objects inside the bus is allowed.